What is rabies?

 Are booster shots necessary for rabies, and if they are, how often should my dog or cat receive a booster shot?

 Booster shots are necessary for rabies vaccines.
 There are different vaccines available that are licensed for use in dogs and cats.
 Some vaccines are approved for a period of one year and others for three years.
 Your veterinarian can provide you with a vaccination schedule for the particular vaccine that was used for your animal.

 I bought an older dog or cat, but was not given a certificate of vaccination for rabies, what should I do?

 Take the animal to a veterinarian within 30 days of acquisition to have it vaccinated.

 I was bitten by a dog or cat.
 What should I do?

 Be sure to properly clean the wound and seek medical advice.
 Contact the Municipal Animal Inspector through the city or town and give the Inspector as much information as possible (e.g. owner information, where the incident happened, description of animal…).
-The Animal Inspector will begin the process of determining if the dog or cat is infected with the rabies virus.
+The Animal Inspector will begin the process of locating the animal to observe it to determine if it might be infected with the rabies virus.